-And while our mouths start watering at the mere thought of golden roasted turkey & homemade apple pie, the cost of food, especially when combined with all of the other expenses this time of year, can be a serious strain on your budget.
+And while our mouths start watering at the mere thought of golden, roasted turkey and homemade apple pie, the cost of food, especially when combined with all of the other expenses this time of year, can be a serious strain on your budget.

-The key is planning ahead and then taking advantage of the amazing grocery sales & coupons that are available this time of year.
+The key is planning ahead and then taking advantage of the amazing grocery sales and coupons that are available this time of year.